 As a project management tool built for efficiency, Heycollab’s focus is to enhance productivity and seamless collaboration.
-But work-life balance is also of the utmost importance, especially in an age where the construct of office has dramatically changed.
-Just as important it’s to be productive, it’s equally important to switch off your workday.
+But work-life balance is also of the utmost importance, especially in an age where the construct of the office has dramatically changed.
+Just as important as it’s to be productive, it’s equally important to have rituals that allow you to mentally switch off your workday.

 Before the pandemic disrupted our lives – which seems ages ago – we had clear distinctions between professional and personal lives.
 Going to work meant getting ready, leaving home, and traveling to the office.
 Similarly, the ritual of getting out of the office signaled that it was the end of the workday.
 The routine had an inbuilt structure for work-life balance.